-• Students must have successfully completed a minimum of 400 hours of clinical experience.
+Per Virginia Board of Nursing Regulation: Students must have successfully completed a minimum of 400 hours of clinical experience.
 No more that 25% of total clinicals experience hours may be in the form of Simulation in Lieu of Direct Care clinical hours, and no more than 50% of clinicals hours per course may be in the form of Simulation in Lieu of Direct Care clinical hours.